xuanvietchu/Momentum-Trading/README.md

 Execute the following Jupyter notebooks in order to clean and prepare the data:

-1. Open `clean.ipynb` and run all cells.
+1. Open `clean.ipynb` from the `preprocess` folder and run all cells.
    > 💡 Make sure to select the `env_fin` Python kernel.
-If you don't see it listed, try restarting VS Code and reactivating the `env_fin` environment.
+If you don't see it listed, try reopening the `Momentum-Trading` folder with VSCode and reactivating the `env_fin` environment.

 2. Open `baseline_preprocess.ipynb` and run all cells.
 3. Open `proxy_preprocess.ipynb` and run all cells.